alphagov/government-service-design-manual/service-manual/phases/alpha.md

 Following demonstration of your alpha, you may choose to discard the code and start fresh in the [beta](/service-manual/phases/beta.html).
 If, however, your code is robust enough you may continue to iterate against your prototype.

+[Develop options for the assisted digital support](/service-manual/assisted-digital/action-plan.html#alpha-stage) for your service.
+To help develop the options, continue to build upon and analyse the research you have commissioned on user needs.
+Bring in the expertise of organisations working with people who are offline and users themselves.
+Run workshops to develop your options.

 ## What should be in my alpha?

 The alpha doesn't need to be a complete, end-to-end transaction.
 You're looking to demonstrate just enough so users gain some understanding of the service.